elliotclowes/learnt.me/Articles Read/2024-07/Article — Portugal brings back tax breaks for foreigners in bid to woo digital nomads - Fortune E....md

 **Note:** Below is the text from the article, with any ==highlights== done by me.
 None of the writing below is by me.

 # Article text
-Portugal’s will-they-won’t-they relationship with foreign workers has just taken another twist, as the country plans to bring back contentious tax breaks that its old Prime Minister called a “fiscal injustice.”
+[[Portugal]]’s will-they-won’t-they relationship with foreign workers has just taken another twist, as the country plans to bring back contentious tax breaks that its old Prime Minister called a “fiscal injustice.”

 The country’s Prime Minister Joaquim Miranda Sarmento told the [_Financial Times_](https://www.ft.com/content/5ea5c082-b32c-403d-8462-cd471a997c21)that his center-right government would bring legislation on Thursday to reintroduce tax breaks to lure foreigners to Portugal.